19-year-old man shot and killed in Muncie

 MUNCIE, Ind.
-(WISH) — A man has been shot and killed near Ball State Saturday morning, according to the Muncie Police Department.
+(WISH) — A man has been shot and killed Saturday morning, according to the Muncie Police Department.

 At 12:40 a.m. the Delaware County 911 Communications Center received a report of a shooting in the area of West University Avenue and North Dill Street, police say.